3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: Measurement result

 Fig. \ref{Fig 9}b shows the ASA results of the measurement and the 3GPP at 132 GHz.
 The measurement ASA at LoS and NLoS cases in the UMi follow the lognormal distribution with $\mu=1.13 \ \log_{10}(\degree)$, $\sigma=0.23 \ \log_{10}(\degree)$ and $\mu=0.59 \ \log_{10}(\degree)$, $\sigma=0.23 \ \log_{10}(\degree)$, respectively.
 The ASA in the NLoS case is smaller than that in the LoS case.
 That is because the RX in the NLoS channel only receives the MPCs around the first reflection direction.
 The major power of the THz channel in the UMi is received from a narrow arrival angle as shown in Fig. \ref{Fig 51}b.
 A lot of paths after the first reflection are reflected in the large space and can not arrive at the RX according to the geometric theory.
-This phenomenon have also been observed in \cite{140office} and \cite{moliTHz}.
+This phenomenon has also been observed in \cite{140office} and \cite{moliTHz}.
 The mean ASAs in \cite{moliTHz} are even less than $0 \ \log_{10}(\degree)$ at LoS and NLoS case.

-The 3GPP ASA at LoS and NLoS cases follow the lognormal distribution with $\mu=1.56 \ \log_{10}(\degree)$, $\sigma=0.31 \ \log_{10}(\degree)$, and $\mu=1.64 \ \log_{10}(\degree)$, $\sigma=0.41 \ \log_{10}(\degree)$, respectively.
-The huge difference between the ASA of the measurement and the 3GPP channel model indicates that the reflection dominating propagation at THz makes it hard to receive MPCs in the UMi.
+Besides, the 3GPP ASA for the indoor office and UMi scenario in the LoS and NLoS cases follow the lognormal distribution with $\mu=1.40 \ \log_{10}(\degree)$, $\sigma=0.36 \ \log_{10}(\degree)$, $\mu=1.64 \ \log_{10}(\degree)$, $\sigma=0.30 \ \log_{10}(\degree)$, $\mu=1.56 \ \log_{10}(\degree)$, $\sigma=0.31 \ \log_{10}(\degree)$, and $\mu=1.64 \ \log_{10}(\degree)$, $\sigma=0.41 \ \log_{10}(\degree)$, respectively.
+The measured ASA exhibits a higher concentration around the average value than the reference distribution.
+This can be attributed to the fact that THz propagation primarily occurs through reflection, while the mm-wave channel, as defined by 3GPP, involves multiple propagation mechanisms such as reflection, transmission, and diffraction.
+Consequently, the reflection dominating propagation in the THz channel makes it hard to receive MPCs.
+Thus, the THz channel experiences fewer receiving angles of MPCs and a lower occurrence of ASA compared to the mm-wave channel and suffers channel sparsity for the spatial domain.